shahjacobb/Sante/README.md

 Instructions

 1. Clone this repo, and run `pip install requirements.txt`.
-That'll get streamlit, pytorch, whisper, ffmpeg, replicate, torchaudio, and numpy installed.
+That'll get streamlit, pytorch, faster-whisper, ffmpeg, replicate, torchaudio, and numpy installed.
+    * When setting up whisper, make sure you pick the right model size and compute.
+If you try to do `int16` when your computer doesn't support it, it won't fit.
+I used `int8`.
 2. Get an API token from Replicate since you'll need to utilize LLama-2-70b (or really, any LLM available there that's often used to reduce the odds of a coldstart every call)
 3. Set up billing with Replicate (an entire 1 million for 10 cents, which is *nuts*).
 4. Have an audio file ready.
 I use `ffmpeg` to convert wavs to mp3, extra mp4s from mp3s, slice/crop a part of mp3 etc.